lobsters/lobsters/docs/SETUP_DEVCONTAINER.md

 * Run `rails db:setup`

-**Docker container starts, but devcontainer hangs forever and never attaches** "Close the remote conection" and then "Reopen in container" - this is an issue where VS Code is trying to attach before the devcontainer is truly ready.
+**Docker container starts, but devcontainer hangs forever and never attaches** "Close the remote connection" and then "Reopen in container" - this is an issue where VS Code is trying to attach before the devcontainer is truly ready.

 # Setting up Git